Articles

 The Psychology of Decision-Making

 Left or right?
 Sprite or Coke?
 Yes or no?
-Every action in our day-to-day lives is dictated by the choices we make.
+Every action in our day-to-day lives are dictated by the choices we make.
 Some decisions come automatically, while others include more complex and important decisions.
-Our actions are often influenced by mental processing that is heavily influenced by bias, r…
+Our actions are often influenced by mental processing that is heavily influenced by bias, reason, memories,